kubohiroya/google-classroom-sheets-bidi/README.md

 # google-classroom-sheets-bidi

-A set of bi-directional translation utilities between Google Spreadsheet, Google Classroom and Google Forms.
+A set of bi-directional translation/synchronization utilities between Google Classroom and Google Spreadsheet.

 # Installation